 Helping Seniors Afford Long-Term Care Through Careful, Strategic Planning

 Seven out of ten Americans will require a stay in a nursing home, according to the latest statistics, and for most people, the prospect of affording this stay is daunting.
 National median costs for nursing home care in 2020 ran $8,821 a month for a private room, or $105,850 per year.
 The costs of a semi-private room were not far behind, at $7,756 monthly or $93,075 annually.
-If that weren’t bad enough, the costs for nursing home care in Massachusetts are far above the national average, with costs in the Boston area the most expensive of all.
+If that weren’t bad enough, the costs for nursing home care in Massachusetts are far above the national average, with costs in the Norwood area the most expensive of all.
 Here, a private room in a nursing home cost $14,509 in 2020, or a staggering $174,105 per year.
-The median cost of a semi-private room in Boston hit $13,383 a month and $160,600 for the year.
+The median cost of a semi-private room in Norwood hit $13,383 a month and $160,600 for the year.
 Our clients are reporting to us that the typical cost for a semi-private room in 2020 was close to $17,000 per month.

 The average nursing home stay exceeds two years.